MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-design-time-sample-data.md

 ---
-title: Use Design-Time Sample Data with the XAML Designer in Visual Studio
+title: Use design-time sample data with the XAML Designer in Visual Studio
-description: Learn how to use design-time sample data in XAML. ms.date: 05/26/2021 ms.topic: conceptual
+description: Learn how to use design-time sample data in XAML. ms.date: 05/28/2021 ms.topic: conceptual
 author: alihamie
 ms.author: tglee